kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 ## Upgrading etcd clusters

 {{< note >}}
-Before you starting an upgrade, Please Backing up your Etcd cluster firstly, check the [etcd upgrades](https://etcd.io/docs/latest/upgrades/) docs for the version you actually intend to upgrade and read through the guide to prepare.
+Before you start an upgrade, please back up your Etcd cluster first, check the [etcd upgrades](https://etcd.io/docs/latest/upgrades/) docs for the version you actually intend to upgrade and read through the guide to prepare.
 {{< /note >}}